t-crest/soc-comm/README.md

  * Do a simple multicore device (no communication, just a register and core number) and integrate it with T-CREST
    * A multicore "Hello World"
- * drop iotester dependency
  * s4noc: Have the core # to slot # mapping in HW (it should be cheap)
  * s4noc: Play with FIFO buffer variations
  * Do traffic generators like in the Dally book
  * Have a better defined CPU interface, with one cycle latency here not in OCP wrapper
+   * And document it here
  * Provide blocking in the CPU interface if not data available or TX FIFO full
- * Get the Chisel 2 NoC running
+ * Get the Chisel 2 NoC running (What did I mean here?)
+ * Get one-way memory back in here

 ### Next Paper